fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ## Stacks
 Now let's start looking at a couple of fundamental data structures.
 Next up is the stack.
 It isn't an array, but most implementations are just an array used in a restricted fashion.
-A stack is what is called Last In, First Out (LIFO).
+A stack is what is called a Last In, First Out (LIFO) data structure.
 The usual example is, imagine a stack of cantina trays.
 If you put a tray into the stack, in order to get a tray, you have to take the top tray, you can't remove a tray that is below the top tray.